 Part B will also include annexes and supporting documents if required by the call conditions (detailed budget table, declarations from national authorities, CVs, annual activity reports, etc).

-All participants can contribute to the parts, but it is the person from the coordinating organisation who created the application the one to finalise and submit the application.
+All participants can contribute to the parts, but it is the person from the coordinating organisation who created the application who must finalise and submit the application.